-\In this context, ".5" indicates a part time staffer; \\The Lieutenant Governor of Quebec has had no official residence since 1997, nor is there an office in the Assemblée nationale du Québec.
-However, there are offices located near the Assemblée on Rue des Parlementaires for the Lieutenant Governor's use. \\\The Lieutenant Governor of Saskatchewan's Official residence is a two-bedroom bungalow.
-And while the Office of the Lieutenant Governor operates out of Government House, the majority of the building is a museum and public facility, and houses provincial government staff and a volunteer group who manage the property and facilitate programming. \\\While there is no official residence for the Lieutenant Governor of Alberta, there is still an active Government House, a National Historic Site overseen by the Government of Alberta which still hosts a wide variety of Royal, vice regal, government, and state functions, as well as public events. \\\\Government House, Victoria, does not only furnish offices and accommodation for the Lieutenant Governor, but is used by the Government of the Province for its own needs: conferences, entertainment and similar.
-Nor do the expenditure figures include the full maintenance and repair budget for the grounds and building held by Shared Services BC as part of grouped building maintenance contracts.
+In this context, ".5" indicates a part time staffer; The Lieutenant Governor of Quebec has had no official residence since 1997, nor is there an office in the Assemblée nationale du Québec.
+However, there are offices located near the Assemblée on Rue des Parlementaires for the Lieutenant Governor's use.
+The Lieutenant Governor of Saskatchewan's Official residence is a two-bedroom bungalow.
+And while the Office of the Lieutenant Governor operates out of Government House, the majority of the building is a museum and public facility, and houses provincial government staff and a volunteer group who manage the property and facilitate programming.
+While there is no official residence for the Lieutenant Governor of Alberta, there is still an active Government House, a National Historic Site overseen by the Government of Alberta which still hosts a wide variety of Royal, vice regal, government, and state functions, as well as public events.
+Government House, Victoria, does not only furnish offices and accommodation for the Lieutenant Governor, but is used by the Government of the Province for its own needs: conferences, entertainment and similar.
+Nor do the expenditure figure's include the full maintenance and repair budget for the grounds and building held by Shared Services BC as part of grouped building maintenance contracts.

+Saskatchewan

+Saskatchewan

+British Columbia

+Alberta

+Total \$705,000 27

+Goods and Services \$182,000

+Salaries and Benefits \$523,000

+Δlherta

+Total \$570,00028

+Capital Acquisitions \$13,000

+Office of the Lt Governor \$557,000

+Alborta

+British Columbia

-( Saskatchewan Salaries and Benefits Goods and Services Total \$523,000 \$182,000 \$705,000 6 ( Alberta Office of the Lt Governor Capital Acquisitions Total \$557,000 \$13,000 \$570,000 28 British Columbia Total \$1,380,000 c (This represents primarily salaries fo of the residence but does not include representational duties of the Office of e full support for
+\$1,380,000 Total (This represents primarily salaries for staff and support of the residence but does not include full support for representational duties of the Office or the full maintenance & repair budget for the grounds & building).29

+Office at

+No

+No